@exploringyahweh

 A BMC with a custom plate performed by @steve.ssahaus

 So you've gone off the deep end and want to put 35" tires or bigger on your truck.
 Well if you've gotten to this point, chances are you don't need to read a write-up on how to do it because you're probably already heavily invested into the whole off-roading thing (we hope).
 However, as this has become more and more popular and desirable, it's still worth covering some of the commercially available modifications out there.
 The most common of which is a Body Mount Relocation, or BMR for short.
-This is when the factory body mount is removed entirely, and replaced with a smaller mount designed from the ground up with clearance in mind.
+This modification involves removing the factory body mount entirely and replacing it with a smaller, purpose-built mount designed to provide additional clearance.

 @drtfabrication relocation kit